zarf-dev/proposals/0023-zarf-named-configs/README.md

 ## Design Details

 <!-- This is negotiable and would like to hear others' thoughts on a local format for named configs vs having them be OCI-only -->
 Named configs would be created and published through a set of new CLI commands (`zarf config create` and `zarf config publish`).
 This would pull together any referenced files or necessary artifacts and either create a local `tar.zst` or publish an OCI reference similar to a package.
+This config would then be referenced and applied during a package deployment.

+Because package configurations refer to packages a `zarf config list oci://<registry>/<package>` command would also be added that, for an OCI reference, would list the available named configs for that package.

 ### Test Plan